renich/greg/README.rst

 This project is a piece of crap.
 I will try to find some time to work on it and make it respectable.
 At least as fast as it can be.
 Maybe, even, async!

 For now, it just sucks.
-It outlines a great way of how to deploy a Sinatra/Padrino/Hanami ruby app; with thin and nginx, though.
+It outlines a great way of how to deploy a Sinatra/Padrino/Hanami ruby app; with thin and tengine/nginx, though.

 Ah!!
 Do what you want!